kdhrepos/finder/README.md

 ## Description
 This repository contains the embedded software project called "finder."
 The project focuses on controlling __LED__ and __MOTOR__ `driver modules` through a main program.

-## Components
+1. __Target System Kernel Install__ - How to install the kernel on the Raspberry Pi 4B used in the project

+    reference : https://wikidocs.net/3243 is how the kernel is built.

-The project consists of the following components:
+2. __Components__ - The project consists of the following components:

+    Main
+The `main` program is the central module that coordinates the functionality of the LED and motor components.
+It includes the necessary initialization, configuration, and control logic to integrate the LED and motor functionalities.

+    Motor
+The `motor` component enables the control of a motor using software commands.
+It allows for setting the speed, direction, and other motor-related operations.

-### LED
+    LED
 The `LED` component allows for controlling the illumination using software commands.
 It provides functionalities such as turning the LED on or off, adjusting brightness, and changing colors.

-### Motor
-The `motor` component enables the control of a motor using software commands.
-It allows for setting the speed, direction, and other motor-related operations.

-### Main
-The `main` program is the central module that coordinates the functionality of the LED and motor components.
-It includes the necessary initialization, configuration, and control logic to integrate the LED and motor functionalities.

 ## Getting Started
 Follow the steps below to get started with the "finder" project: